 Five Things, presented by Keith + Associates Dentistry, is a weekly series on SportingKC.com that highlights the top storylines, players to watch and matchday programming ahead of each game throughout the season.

-Can’t make it to Children’s Mercy Park on Thursday?
-Worry not, as the match will stream live in English on YahooSports.com and the Yahoo Sports app while airing live in Spanish on Univision Deportes.
-Listeners can also catch the action live locally on Sports Radio 810 WHB (English) and ESPN Deportes KC 1480 AM (Spanish), with The Final Whistle postgame show immediately following on 810 WHB.
+Can’t make it to Children’s Mercy Park for the earliest match in club history?
+Worry not.
+The contest will stream live in English on YahooSports.com and the Yahoo Sports app, while a Spanish-language telecast will air live on Univision Deportes.
+In addition, Sports Radio 810 WHB and ESPN Deportes KC 1480 AM will carry the game over the radio, with 810 WHB airing The Final Whistle postgame show immediately after the match.